 Websites, blogs, and video feeds from documentary filmmakers in China Hong Kong and Taiwan that may be otherwise unavailable.

-- Web Archive of Independent News Sites on Turkish Affairs:
+- Independent News Sites on Turkish Affairs (2019-present)

 Online news outlets about Turkey that are not controlled by the state, and provide opposing views and news about events unfolding in Turkey.

-A one-time capture of the Popline database, which 'contained more than 400,000 records' related to family planning, reproductive health, and other global healthcare areas.
+A one-time capture of the Popline database shortly before its retirement, which contained more than 400,000 records' related to family planning, reproductive health, and other global healthcare areas.